 LA PLATA COUNTY COMMISSIONERS ENACT

-The fire restrictions prohibit open burning, burn barrels and agricultural burning on private property and State lands south of Highway 160 in the unincorporated private land areas of La Plata County.
+.
 The use of a campfire, coal or wood-burning stove, any type of charcoal grill or open fire in any undeveloped area is prohibited.
-The fire restrictions do not include charcoal fires in suitable containers or gas grills for barbeques at private residences or fires within designated campground pits with protective grates; however, residents and visitors alike must not to leave these fires unattended and must carefully and fully extinguish them after use.
+The fire restrictions do not include charcoal fires in suitable containers or gas grills for barbeques at private residences or fires within designated campground pits with protective grates; however, residents and visitors alike must not leave these fires unattended and must carefully and fully extinguish them after use.

 The open flame prohibitions also include the following: